Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Hindu Influences (Northern and Eastern Regions)

-The northern regions in places such as Jaffna as well as parts of the east are strongly influenced by Hindu traditions.
-Again please be sure to cover yourself and remove shoes at Hindu Temples.
+The northern regions, particularly in places such as Jaffna, as well as parts of the east, are strongly influenced by Hindu traditions.
+Again, please be sure to cover yourself and remove your shoes at Hindu Temples.

-How to Dress as a Woman in Sri Lanka
+What to Wear as a Woman in Sri Lanka

 How you dress in Sri Lanka depends on where you are and what activities you have planned.
-The cultural and religious diversity of the country means that expectations around clothing can vary from town to town.
+The country’s cultural and religious diversity means that expectations regarding clothing can vary from town to town.

-In more conservative areas like Arugam Bay and Trincomalee dressing more modestly is the best way to go.
-Whilst bikinis on the beach are allowed I recommend always having a cover-up to hand when going into restaurants and shops, and pretty much anywhere that’s away from the beach.
+In more conservative areas, such as Arugam Bay and Trincomalee, dressing more modestly is the best approach.
+Whilst bikinis on the beach are allowed, I recommend always having a cover-up to hand when going into restaurants and shops, and pretty much anywhere that’s away from the beach.

-That said, Sri Lanka’s beach towns and southern regions like Hikkaduwa, Unawatuna, and Mirissa tend to be more relaxed and you are free to wear more “holiday” style outfits.
-I felt completely comfortable here wearing crop tops, shorts, skirts etc during both the days and the evenings and you can see an example of one of the outfits I wore for a night out in Hiriketiya below.
+That said, Sri Lanka’s beach towns and southern regions like Hikkaduwa, Unawatuna, and Mirissa tend to be more relaxed, and you are free to wear more “holiday” style outfits.
+I felt completely comfortable wearing crop tops, shorts, skirts, etc., during both the day and the evening, and you can see an example of one of the outfits I wore for a night out in Hiriketiya below.

 Don’t walk by yourself at night